 Kids love sweet things, so getting them to eat less sugar is tricky.
 Plus, with sugar hidden in so many everyday foods and drinks, it can be hard to know what's healthy and what's not.

-However, it's important we do our best, because sugar isn't just bad for kids' teeth.
-In the long run it can also lead to more serious issues like heart disease, type 2 diabetes, and even some cancers.
+However, it's important we do our best, because too much sugar isn't just bad for kids' teeth.
+In the long run it can also lead to more serious issues like obesity, which in turn is linked to type 2 diabetes, and is the second-biggest preventable cause of cancer.
 But there are lots of easy and simple ways you can help reduce the amount of sugar your kids are eating.

 What’s the maximum amount of sugar we can have?